 4. Pull back on the coupler locking lever (Figure 10) to release the coupler, and lift the coupler off the ball.

 Note: if it is difficult to lift the coupler, the towed vehicle's weight may be pressing against it.
-Release the pressure by turning the steering wheel to the left or the right, to align the towed vehicle's front wheels to the motorhome.
+Release the pressure by pushing down on one or both of the Autowlok buttons (Figure 14) to unlock them.